ejgallego/coq-lsp/CONTRIBUTING.md

 #### Nix

 We have a Nix flake that you can use.
-For development, simply run `nix develop`.
+For development, simply run `nix develop` for server development. otherwise for client development we expose separate shells, e.g client-vscode so `nix develop .#client-vscode`.

+you can view the list of packages and devShells exposed by `nix flake show`

-If you wish to do `nix build` or compose this flake from another project, you will need to use the .?submodules=1` trick, since we use submodules here for vendoring.
+If you wish to do `nix build`, you will need to use the .?submodules=1` trick, since we use submodules here for vendoring.
 For example, building requires: